Become a Member

 To help you with the documentation required, please review the Information and Instruction Guide for Form 6-1A(P1).

-Please note that all documentation, including unofficial transcripts, must be submitted with Form 6-1A(P1).
+Please note that all documentation, including unofficial transcripts, must be submitted with the Transcript Assessment Form.
 If you choose to provide an official transcript, it must be sent directly to CPA Ontario by the academic institution.

 Assessments of university degrees and/or completion of the specific area coverage are eligible for a review.
 Reviews of these decisions may take place upon request and if additional or new information is provided.